hellstorm-software/Kult-Rising/readme.md

 - <i>fixed an issue with the console causing gunman to not fire</i>
 - <i>fixed an issue where fps console would only work once</i>
 - <i>fixed an issue where fps console hitbox was misaligned</i>
+- <i>fixed an issue where grappeling towards a target would increase acceleration indefinitely</i>
 ----------------------------------------------------------

 14.1.25